fluree/docs.flur.ee/content/db_intro.md

 Although there are more than 1,000 actors, by default FlureeDB only returns 1,000 results, although this can be changed by setting the [limit options](#apidbquery).

-We can do the same thing for any other stream by just replacing "actor" with "movie" or "credit" for instance.
+We can do the same thing for any other collection by just replacing "actor" with "movie" or "credit" for instance.

 ```
 {
  "select": ["*"],
- "from": "anyStreamNameHere"
+ "from": "anyCollectionNameHere"
 }
 ```